Website Courageous Sailing

 - Can work effectively with a wide variety of age groups and populations from diverse backgrounds, role modeling inclusive behavior and building positive group culture

-- Able to communicate clearly and directly
+- Able to communicate clearly, directly, and calmly at all times

-- Comfortable giving and receiving feedback
+- Comfortable giving and receiving feedback to and from peers, participants, and supervisors

 - Comfortable working outdoors, regardless of weather